 A. How did the author come in contact with the Gebusi?
-How were he and his wife treated at ?
+How were he and his wife treated at first?
 In what ways was it challenging for them to learn the Gebusi language?

-B. How were the lives of Gebusi shaped by the neighboring Bedamini people, on the one hand, and intervention Australian colonial officers, on the other?
+B. How were the lives of Gebusi shaped by the neighboring Bedamini people, on the one hand, and by the intervention of Australian colonial officers, on the other?

 C. What is kogwayay?
 What does this term reflect about Gebusi culture, and why is this significant?